Electronic Waste: Medical and Health Issues

 Electronic waste or e-waste is defined as discarded electrical or electronic devices.
 Used electronics which are destined for reuse, resale, salvage, recycling or disposal are also described as e-waste.
 Informal processing of electronic waste in developing countries may cause serious health and pollution problems, as these countries have limited regulatory oversight of e-waste processing.

 Recycling of valuable elements contained in e-waste such as gold or copper has become a source of income, largely in the informal sector of emerging or developing industrialized countries.
 Primitive recycling techniques; however, such as burning for retaining the inherent copper expose child and adult workers as well as their family members to a number of hazardous substances.
 E-waste-connected health risks might result from direct contact with harmful materials such as:

 - Polychlorinated biphenyls (PCBs)

-due to inhalation of toxic fumes, as well as from accumulation of chemicals in water, soil and food.
+Possible risks are due to inhalation of toxic fumes, as well as from accumulation of chemicals in water, soil and food.
 Along with its hazardous components being processed, e-waste may give rise to several toxic by-products likely to affect human health.
 In addition, recycling activities such as the dismantling of electrical equipment may potentially present an increased risk of injury.

 Children are particularly vulnerable to the health risks that might result from e-waste exposure and need more specific protection.
 While they are still growing, children's intake of water, air and food in proportion to their weight is significantly increased when compared with adults.
 The risk of hazardous chemical absorption is increased for children as well.
 In addition, children's bodies functional systems such as the: